-Inputs to this module are the calibrated images produced by the previous steps in photo-electrons counts.
-This component of the pipeline includes the following successive processing steps
+Inputs to this module are the calibrated images produced by the previous steps in photo-electron counts.
+These individual calibrated frames are corrected in this module of the pipeline from environmental effects.
+It includes the following successive processing steps:

-- the smear correction;

-- the bad pixels flagging and correction;
+the bad pixels flagging and correction;

-- the cosmic ray hits flagging and correction;

-- the background and stray light correction.
+- the cosmic ray hits flagging and correction; - the smear estimate and correction; - the background and stray light estimate and correction.